 - You will benefit from help from your family and friends after your operation.
-Please accept any help that is offered - Talk to one of the team before your operation and on admission if you have no support at home for after your operation - You should start moving around as normally as you can after your operation gradually increasing your activity.
-By doing this you should increase your fitness levels.
-At first this may be a little uncomfortable, but it will gradually become easier - Returning to normal activity will vary according to which operation you have had, what you were able to do before your surgery and the level of function that you wish to achieve after your operation - Try not to sit for too long and maintain a good posture when you do sit down - Pace yourself when carrying out your activities - Remember to do everything in moderation initially - Plan ahead, spread activities out over the day or the week - Alternate heavier tasks with lighter ones - Try not to become over-tired.
+Please accept any help when it is offered - Talk to one of the team if you have no support at home after your operation

+- You should start moving around as normally as you can after your operation by gradually increasing your activity which should increase your fitness levels.
+At first this may be a little uncomfortable, but it will gradually become easier - Returning to normal activity will vary according to which operation you have had, and the level of function that you wish to achieve - Try not to sit for too long and maintain a good posture when you do sit down - Remember initially to do everything in moderation - Plan ahead, spread activities out over the day or the week - Alternate heavier tasks with lighter ones - Try not to become over-tired.
 Take regular rest breaks - Try not to stay in one position for a long time